e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 3. Type `./HipparchiaGoServer -ex`.
 The data will be put into a new `hDB` folder in the current directory.

-4. That folder take up a lot of room on your machine.
+4. That folder will take up a lot of room on your machine.
 You could consider compressing it.